Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/words-are-hard.md

 Architecture", or "Apache Kafka" (see the section on [techno-babble](#techno-babble)).

-If you're trying to describe how a pathfinding algorithm works to a layperson, you don't say *"lines we've already visited are weighted higher"*, you say *"the algorithm really doesn't want to go over lines it's already visited"*.
-It's subtle, but personifying the pathfinding algorithm by saying it really wants to do X and will try really hard to avoid Y means people will often just *Get It*.
+As another example, if you're trying to describe how a pathfinding algorithm works to a layperson, you don't say *"lines we've already visited are weighted higher"*, you say *"the algorithm really doesn't want to go over lines it's already visited"*.

+It's subtle, but personifying the pathfinding algorithm by saying it *"really wants to do X"* and will *"try really hard to avoid Y"* often helps people to just *Get It*.

+Anecdotes (when relevant) are helpful too.
+You've probably already noticed that this article is chock full of examples, and instead of talking about things in the abstract I've provided a concrete story which helps explain my point.
+This is no accident.

+## Draw Pretty Pictures

+It sounds cliché, but sometimes a picture really does paint a thousand words.

+A couple months back I was doing a radio course and a lady next to me was having trouble remembering which buttons to press to navigate around the menus on this little 16x2 LCD display.

+I asked if she'd like me to draw a map.

+She thought I was being a smart ass and making fun of her.

+I wasn't.

+Instead, I found a bit of scrap paper and together we drew up something like
+this:

+{{< mermaid >}}
+graph TD;

+    Idle;
+    advanced[Advanced Menu];
+    dual_receive[Single/Dual Receive];
+    main[Main Menu];
+    select_channel[Select Channel Using Keypad];

+    Idle-- A -->dual_receive -->Idle;
+    Idle-- left eyebrow -->main;
+    main-- cancel -->Idle;
+    main-- "advanced" -->advanced;
+    advanced-- cancel -->Idle;
+    Idle-- select -->select_channel;
+    select_channel-- number keys -->select_channel;
+    select_channel-- enter -->Idle;
+{{< /mermaid >}}

+A programmer would immediately recognise this "map" for what it is, a *State Machine Diagram*.
+Unbenounced to them, I had just explained a fundamental technique in computer science and how this radio's UI was coded under the hood.

+But the lady (and the rest of the group by this stage) didn't care.
+This was a map that they could use to navigate the UI.

+There's something oddly satisfying about finding a way to make a tricky concept approachable to someone from another field.
+Especially when they're able to identify that the map actually has a bug in it and you need to press and hold *cancel* to get back to the *Idle* state, because pressing *cancel* normally takes you back to the *Main Menu*.

+On my desk I have a book of un-lined paper.
+Normally it's used for my weekly to-do list or scratch paper when I'm trying to work something out, but it frequently doubles as an explanation aid.
+Being able to sketch things out as you are talking with someone helps make sure everyone is on the same page (pun intended) and that you are both meaning the same thing when you use a particular name.

 ## "Done" and "Fixed"